Giant 'noble' thiof gives Senegalese fish-lovers crumbs of comfort

-SAINT LOUIS, Senegal, May 22 (Reuters) - Senegalese shoppers have found one small piece of comfort among all the coronavirus chaos - a dive in the price of thiof, a fish at the heart of their national dish.
+SAINT LOUIS, Senegal (Reuters) - Senegalese shoppers have found one small piece of comfort among all the coronavirus chaos - a dive in the price of thiof, a fish at the heart of their national dish.

 The large white grouper caught off the Atlantic coast - considered one of the “noble fish” by Senegalese on account of its size and firm skin - was generally seen as a luxury treat, served up for big occasions with rice and vegetables.